To help keep your account secure, we recommend the following best practices:

 - Use login verification.

-- Watch out for suspicious links, and always make sure you’re on Twitter.com before you enter your login information.
+- Be cautious of suspicious links and always make sure you’re on twitter.com before you enter your login information.

-- Never give your username and password out to untrusted third parties, especially those promising to get you followers or make you money.
+- Never give your username and password out to third parties, especially those promising to get you followers, make you money, or verify you.

-- Make sure your computer and operating system is up-to-date with the most recent patches, upgrades, and anti-virus software.
+- Make sure your computer software, including your browser, is up-to-date with the most recent upgrades and anti-virus software.